We need your help now

 • Something different: While on the coast, be sure to check out Shoe Lane Café in Dun Laoghaire, a specialty coffee shop where dogs are welcome.

 Setting off from the Saggart Hill Loop on Dublin’s western border is the ideal way to start this drive, as the route boasts easy walkability without sacrificing any of the tranquility you’ll experience from gazing out over open fields and taking in the fresh elevated air.
-Your four-legged friend can be taken off-lead in some areas, making it the ideal way to kick off the drive and letting the dog get all that early-morning energy out.
+Your four-legged friend can also be taken off-lead in some areas, just be sure to keep a look out for the designated areas.
+This is the ideal way to kick off the drive by letting the dog get all that early-morning energy out.

 If your dog is a born adventurer and you’re interested in the more rugged path, you can head for the top of the hill where there are two monuments, one of which is a megalithic burial from 3500-3000 BC.
 If you’ve got an older or indeed lazier dog, you can avail of a short loop starting from Lynch Park Road, where there is space for a few cars on the lay-by.